Homology of spaces of curves on blowups: Semi-topological model and finite dimensional approximations

 \subsection{Finite dimensional approximation}

 As above, let $\cL_d$ be the Poincar\'e bundle on $\Pic^d C$.
-We defined $E = E^{\cts}$ to be the space parameterizing the data of $L \in \Pic^d C$, $w \in W_n$ and $s \in \Gamma^{\cts}(L \otimes V)$ such that at a multiplicity $k$ point of $w$ labelled by $i$, the section $s$ passes through $\ell_i$ to multiplicity $\ge k$. $E$ comes with a map to $W_n \times \Pic^d$ and for $L \in \Pic^d$ fixed we denote the fiber over $(w, L)$ by $E_{w, L}$.
+We defined $E = E^{\cts}$ to be the space parameterizing the data of $L \in \Pic^d C$, $w \in W_n$ and $s \in \Gamma^{\cts}(L \otimes V)$ such that at a multiplicity $k$ point of $w$ labeled by $i$, the section $s$ passes through $\ell_i$ to multiplicity $\ge k$. $E$ comes with a map to $W_n \times \Pic^d$ and for $L \in \Pic^d$ fixed we denote the fiber over $(w, L)$ by $E_{w, L}$.
 We want to approximate this bundle of Banach spaces by vector bundles of finite rank, in the sense of \cref{open-intersection-dense-subspace-weak-equivalence} below.
-To this end, we will need the following elementary lemma, which says that every embedding of a finite rank vector bundle into a bundle of Banach spaces can be locally trivialized.
+To this end, we will need an elementary lemma, which says that if $\cF \to X$ is a finite rank vector bundle over a paracompact space, with an inclusion (over $X$) into a locally trivial bundle of Banach spaces $\cB \to X$ then the pair $(\cB, \cF)$ is trivializable over any contractible (open) subset.
 We provide a proof instead of locating a reference.